Skopelitis/My-first-data-project/README.md

-# My first data project
+# Simple Sales Data Analysis
+fabricated some data to conduct a simple analysis.